 Software architecture and technical leadership for teams that need to move fast.

-What does this mean in practice?
+What does this mean?

-Three things, depending on where you are.
+Depending on where you are:

 What kind of work do I take on?

-How do I think about AI?
+How do I handle AI?

 Who have I worked with?